-B.M. (trombone), University of Illinois; M.M. (trombone performance and brass pedagogy), Youngstown State University (OH) and the Catholic University of America (Washington, D.C.)
+BM-trombone performance, University of Illinois; MM-trombone performance, Youngstown State University (OH) and the Catholic University of America (Washington, D.C.)

 Now in his third decade at the University of Illinois, Elliot Chasanov was appointed Professor of Trombone with permanent tenure in 1991.
 Prior to coming to the University of Illinois at Urbana-Champaign, Professor Chasanov was principal trombonist and trombone soloist of the United States Air Force Band and Orchestra in Washington, D.C.
 (1981-1985) and professor of trombone and euphonium at Kent State University (1985-1991).
 Chasanov began his musical studies at an early age as a cellist, starting the trombone shortly thereafter.
 His teachers include Frank Crisafulli, Robert Gray, Vern Kagarice, Edward Kleinhammer, Alan Kofsky, Richard Schmitt and Milt Stevens.